LEQO-Framework/LEQO-Use-cases/2025-backend-usecase/README.md

 ### See the Result

 The frontend is unable to display the result yet.
-However, we can see it via the DevTools of our web browser (the pictures are Firefox)
+However, we can see it via the DevTools of our web browser

 1. Open the DevTools
 1. Navigate to the **Network** tab